1mackenziekyle/cover-letters/README.md

 ## Important:

 If you are using this program, make sure you **_do not upload any of your UBC login information to GitHub_**.
-I have removed the /input folder containing my user login information using the .gitignore folder.
+Pay close attention to the .gitignore files in the _input_ and _output/cover-letters/\*_ folders.

 ##### Kyle Mackenzie 2022